 Where are your lessons held?

-All lessons will be online until further notice.
-Typically lessons are at the Kansas City Suzuki Academy, which is located within Rolling Hills Presbyterian Church at 9300 Nall Ave, Overland Park, Kansas 66207.
+The Kansas City Suzuki Academy is located within Rolling Hills Presbyterian Church at 9300 Nall Ave, Overland Park, Kansas 66207.

 What age should children start learning the flute?
 What ages do you teach?

-How did you learn to teach the Suzuki method?
+How did you learn to teach using the Suzuki method?

 To become a Suzuki teacher you must audition and be approved for training by the Suzuki Association of the Americas (SAA).
 Training is received by attending Suzuki Institutes.
 To view my completed training please visit my profile on the SAA's page here.